 Temporary Orders in Family Court: The Basics

-Temporary orders are made by family courts at a hearing when couples separate.
-In some states, a party can request a temporary order from the family court even before separation papers are filed.
-The hearing will then be scheduled within days or weeks.
+Family courts set temporary orders at a hearing when couples separate.
+In some states, a party can request a temporary order from the family court even before they file separation papers.
+The hearing could then occur within days or weeks.

-Temporary order hearings are far less formal and much shorter than formal family court hearings, so you should be sure that you know exactly what you want before the hearing.
-The hearing will proceed quickly, not giving you much time to tell the court what you want.
+Temporary order hearings are far less formal and much shorter than formal family court hearings.
+A couple and/or each individual party should be sure they know exactly what they want before the hearing.
+The hearing will proceed quickly, not giving parties much time to waste when communicating what they believe is best.

-Since every situation is unique, there isn't a set list of issues that may be addressed.
-However, the following types of family court decisions are commonly made in temporary order hearings:
+Since every situation is unique, there isn't a set list of issues that all temporary orders cover.
+However, the orders do routinely lay out the temporary setup for the following types of family court matters:

 - Sale or possession of the marital home